alyuring/receipt-verfification-blockchain/README.md

-# receipt-verfification-blockchain
+# receipt-verification-blockchain

-This is a simple proof-of-concept system to show how a blockchain-based receipt verification system can be used for filing taxes.
+This is a simple proof-of-concept web-based system to show how a blockchain-based receipt verification system can be used for filing taxes.

 System pre-requisites
 1. Truffle